tejans24/hello-react/README.md

 Hello React is an application skeleton that provides developers with the tools necessary to get started with ES6 and Facebook's React library quickly and painlessly.

 We put together this framework because we are starting to build single-page applications that require knowledge of other parts of the app.
-Backbone requires a lot of wiring code, has an event system can get out of hand, and, most importantly, can become slow due to it having to re-render entire views when the application state changes.
+Backbone requires a lot of wiring code, has an event system that can get out of hand, and, most importantly, can become slow due to it having to re-render entire views when the application state changes.
 Angular is great for data-heavy RESTful applications, but its uses as a UI framework leave plenty to be desired.

 ### How do I use this skeleton?